arduino/arduino-ide/README.md

  - Q: I have understood that not all versions of the CLI is compatible with my version of IDE but how can I manually update the `arduino-cli` inside the IDE?
  - A: [Get](https://arduino.github.io/arduino-cli/installation) the desired version of `arduino-cli` for your platform and manually replace the one inside the IDE.
 The CLI can be found inside the IDE at:
-   - Windows: `C:\path\to\Arduino Pro IDE\resources\app\node_modules\arduino-ide-extension\build\arduino-cli.exe`,
+   - Windows: `C:\path\to\Arduino IDE\resources\app\node_modules\arduino-ide-extension\build\arduino-cli.exe`,
-   - macOS: `/path/to/Arduino Pro IDE.app/Contents/Resources/app/node_modules/arduino-ide-extension/build/arduino-cli`, and
+   - macOS: `/path/to/Arduino IDE.app/Contents/Resources/app/node_modules/arduino-ide-extension/build/arduino-cli`, and
-   - Linux: `/path/to/Arduino Pro IDE/resources/app/node_modules/arduino-ide-extension/build/arduino-cli`.
+   - Linux: `/path/to/Arduino IDE/resources/app/node_modules/arduino-ide-extension/build/arduino-cli`.

 ### Architecture overview